 My dad didn’t gamble away his money or pick up cool hobbies to pass the time.
-He worked outside of the house long hours, and he worked around our home to fix things that were broken and needed to be repaired.
+He worked outside of the house for long hours, and he worked around our home to fix things that were broken and needed to be repaired.

 In looking back on my childhood, I can see the grace of God at work in our family through my dad who worked diligently to take care of his family.

-I’m not sure where my dad stood in relationship to Jesus or understanding the scriptures about work during this time, but I know he understood the value of hard work and doing what it takes to make sure his family had food on the table, clothes on their back, and a roof over their head.
+I’m not sure where my dad stood in his relationship with Jesus or understanding Bible verses about work during this time, but I know he understood the value of hard work and doing what it takes to make sure his family had food on the table, clothes on their back, and a roof over their head.